– Tipped to use the same battery as the iPhone 14

 iPhone SE 4 release date and price

-As for the price, there’s no news on that front but we’d expect it to be similar to the iPhone SE 2022, which starts at $429 / £419 / AU$719.
-That said, rumors point to some significant improvements, which could mean the price will rise a bit.
+As for the phone's price, there’s of course no news on that front either, but – if the iPhone SE 4 does eventually arrive – we’d expect it to be similar in price to the iPhone SE 2022, which starts at $429 / £419 / AU$719.

-We've now seen unofficial renders emerge that show the supposed design of the phone, and they match the details above - as well as looking basically identical to the iPhone XR.
-You can see some of these images below.
+We've now seen unofficial iPhone SE 4 renders emerge, too, that show the supposed design of the iPhone SE 4, and they largely match the details above.
+Incidentally, the phone in the images looks almost identical to the iPhone XR, and you can see some of them below:

 Along with these renders, the source claims the iPhone SE 4 will have a 6.1-inch screen and come in Midnight (black), Starlight (white), and Product RED shades.

-Elsewhere, Ming-Chi Kuo (an analyst with a great track record for Apple information) has also said – via a note seen by MacRumors (opens in new tab) - to expect a larger screen, and that the iPhone SE 4 will have 4GB of RAM (which is the same amount as the iPhone SE 3 has – though at the time Kuo predicted 3GB for the current model, so take this with a pinch of salt).
+Elsewhere, Ming-Chi Kuo (an analyst with a great track record for Apple information) has also said – via a note seen by MacRumors – to expect a larger screen, and that the iPhone SE 4 will have 4GB of RAM.

-We don’t know much for sure about the iPhone SE 4 yet, but we know what we want from it, including the following things.
+We don’t know much for sure about the iPhone SE 4 just yet, but we know what we want from it.
+Below, we've rounded up a few of our biggest hopes:

 1. A new design